Gender & Sexual Minorities Rights

-Since its inception in 1998 VISION has been consistently working on GSM issues in Pakistan which has resulted in but is not limited to various international presentations and workshops.
+Since its inception in 1998 VISION has been consistently working on Gender & Sexual Minorities issues in Pakistan which has resulted in but is not limited to various international presentations and workshops.

-VISION’s work of past 19 years is reflective of finding self-sustaining solutions to Human rights violations of GSM groups that can be easily taken forward by the groups themselves.
+VISION’s work of past 23 years is reflective of finding self-sustaining solutions to Human rights violations of Gender & Sexual Minorities groups that can be easily taken forward by the groups themselves.
 It believes in enhancing capacities of such groups so that they can serve their own communities in a more effective and productive way.
 VISION firmly sticks to its policy of ‘learning through reflection’; reflecting upon the lessons learnt to better the future programmatic interventions.
 It strongly believes in equal rights for all communities irrespective of their religion, caste, sexual orientation and color.

 To achieve its goal VISION relies heavily on scientific research-based processes and approaches to develop tools, materials and strategies that can effectively serve the best interest of vulnerable and marginalized communities of Pakistan.
 (See the resource page)